costicaaa/hugo-blog/content/posts/hacking-a-free-blogging-system-with-emails/index.md

 ## Analytics
 I got help here: a friend recommended http://goatcounter.com/ for the sole reason that it doesn't require a GDPR notice.
 It is also free and "self-hosted", I can get a dashboard and see how many times each page has been accessed.
 Check, check, check.
 Moving on.

+## [Nice to have] Email subscriptions

-### [Nice to have] Email subscriptions - part 1: "subscribe" and "store"
+### Email subscriptions - part 1: "subscribe" and "store"
 Now, to the interesting part.
 I got most of my requirements covered by my ``Hugo`` - `Netlify` - `GoatCounter` choice.

 Up until this point, everything is completely free.
 This is a refreshing win, as it gives me the energy to go forward with the project.
 No extra stress from another monthly payment, yay!

 When I think of "subscribing" to a blog, there are two options:
-1. Use a (paid :fearful:) "platform" that offers a form and then use their dashboard to send emails to the people already subscribed
+1. Use a (paid 😨) "platform" that offers a form and then use their dashboard to send emails to the people already subscribed
 2. Implement it myself: create an HTML form, have it submit a request, save the email in some storage (database, file, etc).
 Later, I should be able to iterate over the emails saved in my system and email each of the saved addresses.

 I'm ignoring the first option because it seems like a costly one.
 At this point, I'm decided that either I'm going to find a way to do this for exactly 0$ and create a blog post about it, or going to postpone this requirement and reconsider it in the future.